vmartinv/nek/README.md

 ================
 Nintendo Entertainment Kernel is a very basic kernel with only the minimun to run a NES emulator.
 It does not have pagging nor userspace nor any kind of protection at all.
 Only one program can be running at a time.
-Only on program can be run.
+Only one program can be run.
-It is embedded with the kernel, which means the program's code is compiled with the kernel.
+It is embedded in the kernel, which means the program's code is compiled alongside the kernel.

 Screenshots
 ================